coapp/coapp.org/src/dynamic/news/2012-02-17-Preview-of-CoApp-GUI---Part-1.html.md

 The update client is on a very aggressive schedule with the plan of having it committed into the main CoApp repository in about three weeks and to be officially released in the CoApp 1 RC.

 Because of this timeline, if you want your suggestions added into the Updater for this initial release, time is of the essence!
-Please provide feedback as soon as possible on this post, the CoApp [mailing list](https://launchpad.net/~coapp-developers) and/or the [CoApp IRC channel](http://coapp.org/developers/irc.html)
+Please provide feedback as soon as possible on this post, the CoApp [mailing list](https://launchpad.net/~coapp-developers), the CoApp [IRC channel](http://coapp.org/developers/irc.html) and/or directly to me on [Twitter](https://twitter.com/wwahammy)